krishnansiddharth18/cg2all/README.md

   - Martini3: [Martini3](http://www.cgmartini.nl/index.php/martini-3-0) model
   - PRIMO: [PRIMO](http://dx.doi.org/10.1002/prot.22645) model
 * --chain-break-cutoff: The CA-CA distance cutoff that determines chain breaks. (default=10 Angstroms)
+* --step: Step size at which dcd trajectory is processed. (default=1)
+* --last: Last frame of dcd trajectory to be processed. (default=processes entire trajectory)
 * --fix/--fix_atom: preserve coordinates in the input CG model.
 For example, CA coordinates in a CA-trace model will be kept in its cg2all output model.
 * --standard-name: output atom names follow the IUPAC nomenclature. (default=False; output atom names will use CHARMM atom names)
 * --ckpt: Input PyTorch ckpt file (optional).
 If a ckpt file is given, it will override "--cg" option.